 - Wheelchairs are available free of charge with a picture ID at the Main Entrance and Information Booth.

 - Golf carts are available to transport guests to and from the Aquarium's parking deck.

 - When parking in the Aquarium's parking deck, follow signs to the disabled drop-off and parking area on the flat area of

 level two.
-Wheelchairs are available at the Information Desk inside the Aquarium.
-Wheelchairs are also available at the drop-off point on weekends and holidays.
-See the map below.
+Wheelchairs are available at the Information Desk inside the Aquarium and at the Main Entrance.

 For Guests with Mobility Impairments